 When I pin something inspiring, I always write in the pin’s description what I LOVE about the picture (whether it’s the light or the shape of a pillow).
 That way, I can focus on that one item and the rest just sort of falls away.

 Last, and most importantly, will your choices work with your lifestyle?
 It’s easy to get wrapped up in white floors, white walls, and white cabinets, and to picture a perfect house that’s gleaming clean 100% of the time.
 But is that realistic for your life?
 Do you have a gaggle of children who like to destroy your house?
 Do you entertain a lot and need more than one piece of minimalist furniture?

-After you’ve narrowed everything down, use your intel to search for materials in that style (i.e., a white kitchen scheme with shaker cabinets and brass hardware).
+After you’ve narrowed everything down, use your intel to search for materials in that style (for example, a white kitchen scheme with shaker cabinets and brass hardware).
 Then take one final gut check to see if it’s the direction your heart’s been leading you all along.

 Happy house hunting!